-Since each plot shows the chance of an extreme weather event occurring in a different “world”, the difference between the two curves is the change in probability of the extreme weather event occurring, due to the human influence on the climate.
+Since each plot shows the chance of an extreme weather event occurring in a different “world”, the difference between the two curves tells us how the probability of the extreme weather event has changed due to the human influence on the climate.

 This allows us to answer the crucial question: “has the likelihood of a particular weather event occurring changed due to climate change?”